 K-Cup Portion Packs

-- Single Serve Portion Packs Sold: GMCR has witnessed a substantial increase in its K-Cup sales since 2006, it increased from 1.1 billion in 2008 to 9.8 billion in 2013.
-We expect the K-Cup business to witness a moderate growth rate in the coming years, touching 24 billion by the end of the forecast period.
-In case K-Cup penetration increases at a faster pace through partnerships with leading coffee companies and crosses the 30 billion mark by the end of the Trefis forecast period, there could be an upside of 15% to our estimate for GMCR's stock.
-On the other hand, if the K-Cup Portion Packs sold witness a modest growth and reach only 20 billion mark by the end of the forecast period, there could be a 10% downside to the Trefis price estimate for the stock.
+- Single Serve Portion Packs Sold: GMCR has witnessed a substantial increase in its K-Cup sales since 2006, it increased from 1.1 billion in 2008 to 11.5 billion in 2014.
+We expect the K-Cup business to witness a moderate growth rate in the coming years, crossing 22 billion by the end of the forecast period.
+In case K-Cup penetration increases at a faster pace through partnerships with leading coffee companies and crosses the 30 billion mark by the end of the Trefis forecast period, there could be an upside of 20% to our estimate for GMCR's stock.
+On the other hand, if the K-Cup Portion Packs sold witness a modest growth and reach only 16 billion mark by the end of the forecast period, there could be a 20% downside to the Trefis price estimate for the stock.

-In case, the average price increases at a faster rate due to cost pressures and reaches $0.50 by the end of the forecast period, there could be an upside of more than 15% to our estimate for GMCR's stock.
-On the other hand, if the average price growth falls due to intense competition in the single serve coffee segment and stays at $0.35 by the end of the forecast period, there could be a downside of around 8% to the Trefis price estimate for GMCR's stock.
+In case, the total brewers volume increases at a faster rate due to high demand and reaches 25 million by the end of the forecast period, there could be an upside of more than 5% to our estimate for GMCR's stock.
+On the other hand, if the brewer volume falls due to intense competition in the market and manages to reach just 14 million by the end of the forecast period, there could be a downside of around 4% to the Trefis price estimate for GMCR's stock.

 For additional details, select a driver above or select a division from the interactive Trefis split for GMCR at the top of the page.

-Green Mountain Coffee Roasters (GMCR) is engaged in the specialty coffee and coffee maker businesses.
+Keurig Green Mountain (GMCR) is engaged in the speciality coffee and coffee maker businesses.
 It sells more than 200 varieties of K-Cup portion packs.
 Apart from offering a variety of brands of coffee and tea, it also produces and sells hot apple cider, iced teas, hot cocoa and other dairy-based beverages.